fabriziosalmi/You-Know-What-AI-Mean/README.md

 These ethical principles and their respective sub-components provide a comprehensive framework for evaluating AI ethics within the Universal Adaptive Ethical AI Index.
 By considering these diverse ethical dimensions, the index enables a thorough assessment of AI systems' ethical behavior across various contexts and applications.

-Thank you for providing a detailed list of ethical principles and their respective sub-components.
 This comprehensive framework can serve as the foundation for the Universal Adaptive Ethical AI Index.
 It allows for a nuanced evaluation of AI systems across various ethical dimensions, ensuring responsible development and deployment.

 ### Universal Adaptive Ethical AI Index Formula